 Then, you get the aforementioned pretty cool flow of the album.
 I like to call it flawless variation.
 Because everything sticks, almost perfectly bound together.
 You will not find any rough edges when they change pace or track.
 Whereas there is enough rough of other kinds throughout the album, but for all the good reasons.
 Add to that some gallivanting about the metal soundscape with similarities to Candlemass, Black Sabbath, and – not to forget – some nods towards the masters of Heavy Metal like Iron Maiden.

 On top, King Goat are not afraid to use lengthy tracks too.
-Actually they do so exclusively.
-Conduit only has five tracks to offer, none of which shorter than 7 minutes.
+Actually, they do so exclusively.
+Conduit only has five tracks to offer, none of which are shorter than 7 minutes.
 Okay, some argue that doom needs to be long-winded, but this is not necessarily so.
 Oversize tracks need to get you enough oomph and variation to stay meaningful.
-If not those might very well end up in meaningless stumbling, fumbling and mumbling, ever repeating the same beat.
+If not those might very well end up in meaningless stumbling, fumbling, and mumbling, ever repeating the same beat.
 And many bands have fallen into exactly that track in the past, not necessarily in doom only.
 King Goat – to the contrary – again delivered beautifully.

 The elastic voice of Anthony ‘Trim’ Trimming provides just the right amount of glue to hold this tune firmly together.
 That they mix growls with clear vocals and throw in female vocalists for good measure just adds this trifle spice necessary to keep the interest level up.
 This – by the way – becomes apparent already at the beginning in Flights of the Deviants.
 This one already pulls out the stops with changes of tempi, abundant use of the bass instrument, a cool song structure, and a pretty sturdy solo to boot.